Think at London Business School

 He says: “I needed to know how I stacked up against other high-performing executives.
 What unique and core skills did I have that could be of value to the world?
 Should I find a bigger organisation or a bigger role?
 Or should I start my own business?
 It was these big soul-searching questions that I had as I started the Sloan in January 2019 – and it has been nothing short of game-changing for my life.”

 Narrative 4 was operations in the East Coast of United States and Ireland when Gangoli joined the organisation.
 Those were the home locations of its founders.
-Since taking on the new position of Chief Operating Officer, he has launched the social impact initiative in schools in six regions across the US and taken it into South Africa, Kenya and Nigeria.
-N4 donors include the Bezos Family Foundation, Stand Together Foundation and Moriah Foundation to name a few.
+Since taking on the new position of Chief Operating Officer, he has launched the social impact initiative in schools in six regions across the US, Mexico and seven countries across Africa including South Africa, Kenya, Nigeria, Zambia, Zimbabwe, Tanzania and Sierra Leone.
+N4 donors include the Bezos Family Foundation, Mackenzie Scott, Stand Together Foundation and the Moriah Foundation.

 “N4 is now evolving into a holistic edtech organisation with educational material created by N4 author and educator network to cultivate unbiased attention, suspend judgement and inspire introspection in students.
 The curriculum is developed to support teachers in linking the big, timeless human themes in high school textbooks, like To Kill A Mockingbird and The Great Gatsby to the big issues of today, like racism and social injustice.
 In many countries, the school curriculum has been designed with the assumption that all teachers are knowledgeable about the history of the slave trade and are able to teach their students about racism, diversity and cultural capital in an appropriate, respectful and knowledgeable way.
 But this is just not the case.”